syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ### Tooltip template

-The HTML element can be rendered in the tooltip of the Maps using the [`template`](../api/maps/tooltipSettingsModel/#template) property of the [`tooltipSettings`](../api/maps/tooltipSettingsModel/) property.
+The HTML element can be rendered in the tooltip of the Maps using the [`template`](../api/maps/tooltipSettingsModel/#template) property of the [`tooltipSettings`](../api/maps/tooltipSettingsModel/).
 In the following example, ${value1} and ${value2} are the place holders in the HTML element to display the value1 and value2 values of the corresponding shape.

 {% tab template= "maps/getting-started", isDefaultActive=true %}